Thioguanine (6-TG, Tabloid®)

 Where do I get this medication?

-Thioguanine is available through retail or select specialty pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for distribution of this medication.
+Thioguanine is available through select specialty pharmacies.
+Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 Possible Side Effects of Thioguanine

 There are a number of things you can do to manage the side effects of thioguanine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)